Jason Donovan- who is he?

 acting world, Terence Donovan wanted to make sure his son received a

-good education.
+maintained his privacy.
 This seems to have been appreciated by Jason, who

 initially turned down a role in Neighbours to play the part of Danny